Information for People with Insurance

 This area of the Solution Explorer is for insurance disputes.
 It has information and self-help tools for disputes about things like your insurance claim being denied, and claims for a death benefit being denied to beneficiaries of a life insurance policy.

-You may want to explore other areas of the Solution Explorer, such as Personal Injury, Goods and Services, or Construction, even if you have insurance.
+You might want to explore other areas of the Solution Explorer, such as Personal Injury, Goods and Services, or Construction, even if you have insurance.
 They may have additional information and self-help tools related to your issue.

 What You Need To Know Before You Start